-This Facts for Features provides a demographic snapshot of the U.S. population with a disability and examines various services available to them.
-The statistics come from various U.S. Census Bureau censuses and surveys, covering different periods of time.
+This Facts for Features provides a demographic snapshot of the U.S. population with a disability and examines various services available to it.
+The statistics come from various U.S. Census Bureau censuses and surveys covering different periods of time.

 The following facts are possible thanks to responses to the Census Bureau’s surveys.
 We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-The total civilian noninstitutionalized population with a disability in the United States in 2019.
+The total U.S. civilian noninstitutionalized population with a disability during the five-year period from 2016-2020.

-The percentage of the civilian noninstitutionalized population in West Virginia in 2019 with a disability — the highest rate of any state in the nation.
-Utah, at 9.3%, had the lowest rate.
+The percentage of West Virginia’s civilian noninstitutionalized population with a disability during the five-year period from 2016-2020, the highest share of any state in the nation.
+Utah, at 9.7%, had the lowest share.

-The total civilian noninstitutionalized population ages 18 to 64 with a disability who were employed in 2019.
+The total U.S. civilian noninstitutionalized population ages 18 to 64 with a disability employed from 2016-2020.

-Median earnings in the past 12 months (in 2019 inflation-adjusted dollars) of the civilian noninstitutionalized population age 16 and over with a disability who had earnings in 2019.
+Median earnings (in 2020 inflation-adjusted dollars) of the U.S. civilian noninstitutionalized population ages 16 and over with a disability during the previous 12 months from 2016-2020.

-See a detailed profile on the population with a disability from the 2019 American Community Survey.
+A detailed profile of the U.S. population with a disability is available from the 2016-2020 American Community Survey 5-year estimates.
 Statistics include: